-- 1. less than 100 g of U, or U, or Pu, or of any combination of these three isotopes in fissionable material combined in any proportion; or - 2. an unlimited quantity of natural or depleted uranium or natural thorium, if no other fissionable materials nor significant quantities of graphite, heavy water, beryllium, or other moderators more effective than light water are allowed in the licensed site; or - 3. less than 200 kg in total of natural or depleted uranium or natural thorium if some other fissionable materials are present in the licensed site, but the total amount of fissile nuclides in those fissionable materials is less than 100 g
+- 1. less than 100 g of 233U, or 235U, or 239Pu, or of any combination of these three isotopes in fissionable material combined in any proportion; or - 2. an unlimited quantity of natural or depleted uranium or natural thorium, if no other fissionable materials nor significant quantities of graphite, heavy water, beryllium, or

+- other moderators more effective than light water are allowed in the licensed site (Note: see section 11.3 for additional information on short- or interim-term storage [dry or wet] of spent fuel); or - 3. less than 200 kg in total of natural or depleted uranium or natural thorium if some other fissionable materials are present in the licensed site, but the total amount of fissile nuclides in those fissionable materials is less than 100 g

-Licensed sites operating with exempted quantities of fissionable materials are exempt from the requirements of RD-327, Nuclear Criticality Safety [1], and the recommendations of this document.
+Licensed sites with exempted quantities of fissionable materials are exempt from the requirements and recommendations of this document.